 – Check cable tension and adjust as necessary.

-– Check and lubricate all safety mechanisms; ensure they are in proper working order.
+– Check all safety mechanisms; ensure they are in proper working order.

 – Check all nuts and bolts; tighten where necessary.